Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Introduction

 \section{Introduction}

-The generation of fast, reliable and technologically scalable multi-qubit gates is a fundamental challenge for quantum computing~\cite{CROT_NV2} and many other quantum technology applications~\cite{sensing_NV1, sensing_NV2, sensing_NV3, communication_NV1, memory_NV}.
-A critical obstacle in this pursuit is the inherent trade-off between gate fidelity and operation time~\cite{15N_gates}.
+The generation of fast, reliable, and technologically scalable multi-qubit gates is a fundamental challenge for quantum computing~\cite{CROT_NV2} and other quantum technology applications~\cite{sensing_NV1, sensing_NV2, sensing_NV3, communication_NV1, memory_NV}.
+A critical challenge in the implementation is the inherent trade-off between gate fidelity and operation time~\cite{15N_gates}.
 Here, we demonstrate a method that leverages dynamical decoupling (DD)~\cite{DD_NV} to mediate multi-qubit gates, simultaneously optimizing for speed and fidelity, while preserving technological scalability.

-Our approach is designed but not restricted to a common architecture within quantum technology platforms: a central `control' qubit that strongly interacts with external fields, coupled to one or more `target' qubits with weak direct control.
-In such a way, coherent control of the central qubit is usually much faster and more precise than that of the coupled qubits.
+Our approach is designed for, but not restricted to, a common architecture within quantum technology platforms: a central `control' qubit that strongly interacts with external fields, coupled to one or more `target' qubits with weak direct control.
+Here, coherent control of the central qubit is usually much faster and more precise than that of the coupled qubits.
 In contrast, the weakly interacting qubits generally have much longer coherence than the central qubit, placing them as ideal candidates for quantum memories~\cite{memory_NV, qtoken_1}.
-A primary example of such systems is color center defects in transparent solids~\cite{CC1, CC2}, which commonly have an electronic spin ($\hat{S}$) coupled to one or more nuclear spins ($\hat{I}$), where gate durations with the first are several orders of magnitude shorter than with the second~\cite{CROT_NV1}.
-Although direct excitation of the weakly interacting qubits by resonant pulses is possible~\cite{CROT_NV1}, an alternative that makes use of the fast high fidelity gates to the central qubit instead is highly desirable.
-Within this context, DD techniques can be a critical mean for exploiting the intrinsic interaction between the control and target qubits for realizing multi-qubit gates.
+A primary example of such systems is color center defects in solids~\cite{CC1, CC2}, which commonly have an electron spin ($S$) coupled to one or more nuclear spins ($I$), where gate durations for the former are several orders of magnitude shorter than for the latter~\cite{CROT_NV1}.
+Although direct excitation of the weakly interacting qubits by resonant pulses is possible~\cite{CROT_NV1}, an alternative that makes use of fast, high-fidelity gates on the central qubit is highly desirable.
+Within this context, DD techniques exploit the intrinsic interaction between the control and target qubits to realize gates.